rotki/rotki/docs/api.rst

 .. http:patch:: /api/(version)/trades

-   Doing a PATCH on this endpoint edits an existing trade in Rotki's currently logged in user using the ``trade_identifier``.
+   Doing a PATCH on this endpoint edits an existing trade in Rotki's currently logged in user using the ``trade_id``.

    **Example Request**: